Evaluation

 The Compute Engine supports lexical scoping.

-Scopes are arranged in a stack, with the current (top-most) scope available with
+Evaluation contexts are arranged in a stack, with the current (top-most)

 .